 Let’s take a look at how blockchain and blockchain app development services are changing the digital marketing space.

-The most notable thing about blockchain is that it brings consumers in power of their data.
+The most notable thing about blockchain is that it brings consumers in the power of their data.
 Up until now, numerous companies have gained benefits from using consumer data without their consent.
 For instance, they ask for our phone number, email address, residential address, and more to even make a simple in-store or online purchase.
 It does help consumers in some ways, as it enables companies to personalize their marketing efforts.
 However, in other ways, it is invasive, and companies often misuse personal information.

 Blockchain changes this practice by restricting companies to use customer data without either their consent or reimbursing them with the equivalent value.
 For instance, the Brave browser is such an online advertising platform that is changing the way consumers interact with ads.
 Instead of bombarding with ads, Brave’s users opt-into viewing ads.
 It, in return, incentives them with Basic Attention Tokens (BATs) for the ads they interact with.
 Another new platform is Blockstack that uses blockchain to protect users’ digital rights, by forming a network of decentralized apps.
 Traditionally, users provide their data to use certain applications, and data reside on the application’s server.